Modular quantum key distribution setup for research and development applications: Post-processing procedure

+is the binary entropy function.
+We should point out that the main difference is that, QBER in our scheme is calculated after the error correction stage, not by random sampling from the sifted keys.

+Further, $\hat\kappa_1^{\rm l}$ is a lower bound on the number of positions (bits) in the verified block obtained from single-photon pulses and $\hat e_1^{\rm u}$ is an upper bound the fraction of errors in such positions (corrected on the error correction stage), The estimation of $\hat\kappa_1^{\rm l}$ and $\hat e_1^{\rm u}$ is given by the processing the decoy state statistics, which is described in Ref.~\cite{Trushechkin2017}.
+The quantity $h(\hat e_1^{\rm u})$ determines the potential knowledge of the bits obtained from single-photon pulses by the eavesdropper.
+This reflects the essence of QKD: it is impossible to get knowledge of the bits of the sifted key obtained from single-photon pulses without introducing errors in them.

+If $l_{\rm sec}$ given by Eq.~(\ref{eq:pa}) is positive, then the secret key distribution is possible for the considered verified block.
+If $\tau$ is the time needed to generate a verified block with the length $l_{\rm ver}$, then the secret key rate is as follows:

-The algorithm of privacy amplification checks first (according to Ref.~\cite{Krovetz}) whether it is possible to distill private key with the given length and security parameter~\cite{Krovetz,Ma}.
-If the answer to the question about the possibility of key generation with the desired parameters is positive, then the final private key is computed as a hash function of the input bit string.
-The family of hash functions is required to be 2-universal~\cite{Krovetz}.
-The generalization to almost universal families of hash functions is also possible.
+After the calculation of the length of a final key (for each verified block), the privacy amplification itself is performed: the block of the final key is computed as a hash function of the verified block.
+The family of hash functions is required to be 2-universal.
+In the developed setup, we employed a Toeplitz hashing for this purpose.